 As an SBA Lender, Bank of Utah works with the SBA to help small business obtain specialized financing.
-If you own a small business, you may qualify for an SBA loan.
+If you own, are purchasing or starting a small business, you may qualify for an SBA loan.
 Bank of Utah utilizes SBA 7(a), SBA 504, and USDA loan programs.